torvalds/linux/Documentation/filesystems/relay.rst

 can be written to later.
 This would typically be used in applications that need to write directly into a channel buffer without having to stage data in a temporary buffer beforehand.
-Because the actual write may not happen immediately after the slot is reserved, applications using relay_reserve() can keep a count of the number of bytes actually written, either in space reserved in the sub-buffers themselves or as a separate array.
+Because the actual write may analt happen immediately after the slot is reserved, applications using relay_reserve() can keep a count of the number of bytes actually written, either in space reserved in the sub-buffers themselves or as a separate array.
 See the 'reserve' example in the relay-apps tarball